-(i) the maximum between (a) a fixed annual fee of 1% of the Fund's NAV, paid monthly in arreas; and (b) a minimum annual payment of \$500,000.

-(ii) If in any calendar year: a) the NAV per share increases, the Manager shall be paid as an incentive fee (the "Incentive Fee") 10% of the amount of that increase, multiplied by the number of shares outstanding at yearend.
+- (i) the maximum between (a) a fixed annual fee of 1% of the Fund's NAV, paid monthly in arreas; and (b) a minimum annual payment of \$500,000. - (ii) If in any calendar year: a) the NAV per share increases, the Manager shall be paid as an incentive fee (the "Incentive Fee") 10% of the amount of that increase, multiplied by the number of shares outstanding at yearend.
 If in any event the NAV per share decreases, that decrease must be made up (recovered) before any future incentive fees shall be due.
 The Incentive Fee will be accrued daily and is payable after the Board of Directors approves the Fund's annual financial statements; or b) a redemption event were to take place from the Fund within the year, the Incentive Fee provision related to the shares being redeemed will be crystallized, becoming payable to the Manager once the redemptions would have been paid to the dissenting shareholders.

-Management fees paid and accrued for the year ended December 31, 2017 increased to USD 2,408,896 (USD 702,473 in 2016), these includes USD 500,000 of fixed fees (USD 500,000 in 2016) and USD 1,908,896 of incentive management fees (USD 202,473 in 2016).
+Management fees paid and accrued for the year ended December 31, 2018 decreased to USD 500,000 (USD 2,408,896 in 2017), these includes USD 500,000 of fixed fees (USD 500,000 in 2017) and USD 0 of incentive management fees (USD 1,908,896 in 2017).